 If your child will require special assistance or medicine while at camp, these forms may also be required: Individual Care Plan_Medicine Authorization.

-If you would like to apply for financial assistance, please fill submit this application: 2020 CCCY Financial Assistance Application Materials.
+If you would like to apply for financial assistance, please fill submit this application: 2021 CCCY Financial Assistance Application Materials

-For day-to-day program details, please review our Valley Y 2020 Summer Camp Parent Handbook
+For day-to-day program details, please review our Valley Y 2021 Day Camp Parent Handbook

 When a friend you’ve referred joins the Y, we’ll thank you by giving you a FREE membership month.

 There’s no limit to how many friends you refer and there’s no limit to how many FREE months you can receive.

 Being with friends is always more fun for you and your family.